 This small lake hosts the largest variety of aquatic plants in Crete, but also hosts very important species of fauna, such as rare species of ferns and frogs.
 Moreover, the lake is a shelter for many migratory and non-migratory birds.
-The ecological significance of Ayia is reflected in the fact that it is protected.
+The ecological significance of Ayia is reflected in the fact that it is protected by international laws.